 If you want to enjoy the original Italian taste, make sure to look out for bottles that carry the name “Asti” (with or without “Spumante”) on their labels.
 As the name is protected by law, producers from other regions than Piedmont may not use it.
 Be aware that the sole term “Spumante” isn’t protected, so vintners from all over the world can use it.

-Make sure not to confuse Asti with Moscato d’Asti.
+Also, make sure not to confuse the sparkling and the semi-sparkling wines.
 Both are enjoyable, and I encourage you to try and compare them to understand their differences.
 But if you want the full sparkling experience, search for the Italian original.

 For sparkling wine lovers, Asti is a must-know, although it isn’t a high-end beverage.
 But because it’s sweet, light, and low in alcohol, it’s a great sparkling wine for many different occasions.
 Having a bottle ready for a spontaneous toast never is a bad idea.
 Make sure to try its semi-sparkling cousin as well to get the full round trip of Piedmont’s sparkling wines.